Ashish12122024/Cognifyz-Data_Analytics_projects/README.md

-Data Analyst Internship at Cognifyz
-Overview
-This repository contains the projects and analyses I completed during my Data Analysis internship at Cognifyz Technologies from 15-09-2024 to 15-10-2024.
-Cognifyz is a leading technology company specializing in data science, artificial intelligence (AI), machine learning (ML), and data analytics tools.
-Throughout my internship, I focused on applying data-driven insights to enhance business solutions.

-Internship Highlights
-Company: Cognifyz Technologies
-Duration: 15-09-2024 to 15-10-2024
-Role: Data Analyst Intern
-Key Focus Areas: Data analysis, visualization, and reporting Projects Included
-Level 1 Tasks
-Top Cuisines Analysis:

-Identified the top three cuisines in the dataset.
-Calculated the percentage of restaurants serving each cuisine.
-City Analysis:

-Determined the city with the highest number of restaurants.
-Analyzed average ratings of restaurants across cities.
-Price Range Distribution:

-Created visualizations (histograms/bar charts) to represent price range distribution among restaurants.
-Calculated the percentage of restaurants in each price range.
-Level 2 Tasks
-Restaurant Ratings Analysis:

-Analyzed the distribution of ratings and identified the most common rating ranges.
-Calculated the average number of votes for restaurants.
-Cuisine Combination Study:

-Identified the most common cuisine combinations and their correlation with ratings.
-Geographic Analysis:

-Mapped restaurant locations using latitude and longitude to identify clustering patterns.
-Level 3 Tasks
-Review Analysis:

-Analyzed text reviews to identify common positive and negative keywords.
-Explored the relationship between review length and ratings.
-Votes Analysis:

-Identified restaurants with the highest and lowest number of votes.
-Analyzed correlations between votes and ratings.
-Price Range vs. Delivery and Booking:

-Investigated relationships between price ranges and availability of online delivery and table booking services.
-Skills Developed
-During my internship, I enhanced my skills in:

-Data Analysis Tools: Proficient in Python, R, and SQL for data manipulation and analysis.

-Data Visualization: Experienced in using Tableau and Matplotlib for effective data presentation.

-Statistical Techniques: Applied various statistical methods to derive insights and validate findings.

-Conclusion
-My internship at Cognifyz Technologies was an invaluable experience that allowed me to apply and enhance my data analysis skills in a professional setting.
-By engaging in various projects, I gained hands-on experience in data manipulation, visualization, and interpretation, which deepened my understanding of the practical applications of data science in business.

-Throughout this internship, I learned the importance of leveraging data to drive decisions and improve outcomes.
-I am grateful for the opportunity to work alongside talented professionals and contribute to impactful projects.
-This experience has further solidified my passion for data analytics and prepared me for future challenges in the field.

-I look forward to continuing my journey in data science and applying the skills I have developed at Cognifyz to future projects
+# Data Analyst Internship at Cognifyz Technologies

+This repository contains projects and analyses completed during my Data Analyst Internship at **Cognifyz Technologies** from **15-09-2024 to 15-10-2024**.
+Cognifyz is a leading company specializing in data science, artificial intelligence (AI), machine learning (ML), and data analytics solutions.
+Throughout the internship, I focused on deriving data-driven insights to enhance business solutions.

+## Internship Overview

+**Company**: Cognifyz Technologies
+**Duration**: 15-09-2024 to 15-10-2024
+**Role**: Data Analyst Intern
+**Key Focus Areas**: Data analysis, visualization, and reporting

+## Projects Included

+### Level 1 Tasks

+- **Top Cuisines Analysis**
+   - Identified the top three cuisines.
+   - Calculated the percentage of restaurants serving each cuisine.

+- **City Analysis**
+   - Determined the city with the highest number of restaurants.
+   - Analyzed average restaurant ratings across cities.

+- **Price Range Distribution**
+   - Created visualizations (histograms/bar charts) for price range distribution.
+   - Calculated the percentage of restaurants within each price range.

+### Level 2 Tasks

+- **Restaurant Ratings Analysis**
+   - Analyzed rating distribution and identified common rating ranges.
+   - Calculated the average number of votes for restaurants.

+- **Cuisine Combination Study**
+   - Identified popular cuisine combinations and analyzed their correlation with ratings.

+- **Geographic Analysis**
+   - Mapped restaurant locations to identify clustering patterns.

+### Level 3 Tasks

+- **Review Analysis**
+   - Analyzed reviews to identify common positive and negative keywords.
+   - Explored the relationship between review length and ratings.

+- **Votes Analysis**
+   - Identified restaurants with the highest and lowest number of votes.
+   - Analyzed correlations between votes and ratings.

+- **Price Range vs. Delivery and Booking**
+   - Investigated relationships between price ranges and availability of online delivery and table booking services.

+## Skills Developed

+Throughout this internship, I honed my skills in:

+- **Data Analysis Tools**: Gained proficiency in **Python**, **R**, and **SQL** for data manipulation and analysis.
+- **Data Visualization**: Developed effective data presentation skills using **Tableau** and **Matplotlib**.
+- **Statistical Techniques**: Applied various statistical methods to derive insights and validate findings.

+## Conclusion

+This internship provided an invaluable opportunity to apply my data analysis skills within a professional environment.
+By engaging in diverse projects, I developed hands-on experience in data manipulation, visualization, and interpretation, solidifying my understanding of data science applications in business.

+The experience deepened my passion for data analytics and prepared me for future challenges in the field.
+I look forward to continuing my journey in data science and applying these skills to impactful projects.

+---

+Thank you for exploring my repository!